 -

 Pick the most specific categories available.
+Niche categories reduce competition and help readers find your book more easily.

 - Age groups don't mix.
 Pick either Juvenile (0–12), Young Adult (13–18), or General Adult (all ages).